What is cognitive automation and why does it matter?

 These are just two examples where cognitive automation brings huge benefits.
 You can also check out our success stories where we discuss some of our customer cases in more detail.

 Evaluating the right approach to cognitive automation for your business

 The concept alone is good to know but as in many cases, the proof is in the pudding.
 The next step is, therefore, to determine the ideal cognitive automation approach and thoroughly evaluate the chosen solution.

-Besides the application at hand, we found that two important dimensions lay in (1) the budget and (2) required machine learning capabilities.
+Besides the application at hand, we found that two important dimensions lay in (1) the budget and (2) the required Machine Learning capabilities.
 This article will explain to you in detail which cognitive automation solutions are available for your company and hopefully guide you to the most suitable one according to your needs.